Overview

 Mitigation

 Among the many resources on the CDC website is guidance designed to assist citizens in cleaning and disinfecting public spaces including your workplace, school, home, and business.
 Explore the CDC Guidance on Cleaning and Disinfecting.
-The decision tree and guidance may provide assistance as AT Act programs develop or modify operational plans as restrictions ease.

 Health Insurance Coverage